"Horse-beneficial" grooming, using natural tools and good old "elbow grease"

 excessive moisture in the horses' environment (spring rains on the

 pasture, wet stalls etc.) I have tried various remedies on several horses with little effect until I tried this natural thrush remedy.
 Grooming Practice: Clean, brush and dry hooves daily.
 Remedy the conditions that led to the development of fungus, such as a wet stall, muddy paddock, etc. Have

 farrier trim hooves on a regular schedule and keep horses environment

-your farrier or vet for advice.
-I have heard of good results using a mixture of anti-fungal (athletes foot) and antiobiotic ointment, applied with a syringe.
-This is a treatment for severe cases and should not be done on a regular basis.
-Further you can try washing your horse's foot with Dawn, then rinse off with clear water, followed with a water/cider vinegar solution.
+dry.
+Further you can try washing your horse's sole and frog with Dawn, then rinse off well with clear water, followed with a water/cider vinegar solution.
+Then apply a natural thrush treatment.
 There is one extremely efficient thrush treatment for horses that is NON-TOXIC.
 This product is made in the USA from plant-derived ingredients.
 I found this to be the best product or remedy so far.
 Experiment and keep at it until it's completely gone!

 do I ask where the horse's tail went?
 Because it seems that there is a need out there to replace the horse's tail: There are products on the market such as horse hair tail extensions, ranging from around $200-$400 per item, depending on the

 color, if natural horse hair is desired.
 But where did your horses'

 tail go, if you feel the need to put on an artificial extension?
 Most